silverbulletmd/silverbullet/website/Task.md

 Restrictions:

-* Task states cannot contain `:` to avoid ambiguity with [[Attributes]] syntax.
+* Task states cannot contain `:` to avoid ambiguity with [[Attribute]] syntax.

 # Querying
 SilverBullet allows you to simply toggle the complete state of a task by clicking the checkbox.
-It also allows for querying tasks as [[Objects#task]].
+It also allows for querying tasks as [[Object#task]].
 For instance:

 ${query[[from index.tag "task" where page == editor.getCurrentPage()]]}